 To use this configuration, select Quick Settings ..
 Other Amateur Radio Modes ..
 Chirp Radar Receiver from Spectrum Lab's main menu.
 If you have a software defined radio like SDR-IQ or Perseus, select that device for input (instead of the soundcard) after loading.
 The time domain scope was used as a 'graphic frontend' for the radar receiver.

-As long as we don't know the precise timing of the transmitted pulses, the time domain scope's display buffer must be made large enough to capture one second of data (which is the chirp's radars repetition interval).
+As long as we don't know the precise timing of the transmitted pulses, the time domain scope's display buffer must be made large enough to capture one second of data (which is the chirp radar's repetition interval).
 Initially, after starting the chirp 'receiver', zoom out to see the entire 1-second interval on the scope's screen.

 Hopefully you will find the 'direct' pulse (which took the shortest path from transmitter to receiver, usually the line-of-sight).
-Depending on the location and conditions, this pulse will be the strongest of all, and hopefully it will be the narrowest of all).
+Depending on the location and conditions, this pulse will be the strongest of all, and also be the most narrow pulse (least dispersion).
 If you cannot spot the 'direct' signal, make a guess, or wait until a more sophisticated way to synchronize the transmitter and receiver has been developed ... something like GPS locking or similar.

 After identifiying the pulse with the direct signal, zoom into the important range.
 To do this, drag a marker frame with the mouse around the 'interesting' area, with the leading pulse on the left edge of the marker.

 When releasing the mouse button (after dragging the red marker frame), a popup menu opens in the scope's graphic window.
 Select the item 'Zoom in (into selection)'.
 The time domain graph will be redrawn, zooming in on the marked area.
 You can also fine-tune the horizontal and/or vertical scroll position as explained here .